valentinradu/valentinradu.github.io/_posts/2015-11-08-error-handling-strategies-in-swift-part-1.md

 That being said.
 Let's get started with a little bit of background.
 Conceptually, an error is an unexpected result to an operation.
 Such a result can happen at different levels.
 So, we have hardware, kernel, system library, application level errors and so on.
 Most of these **can be handled** from the current running process (yes, even hardware and kernel errors) however many of the lower level errors leave the process is such a dire state that it can't be recovered, leaving us with the only valid option of terminating it.

 Historically, Objective-C had several ways of handling top level errors, by either keeping them in the application space (usually for failures: `NSError` pointer to pointer, error return) or forwarding them to lower level mechanisms (`NSException`, `@throw`).
 Using the latter for general flow-control was strongly discouraged by Apple because of performance issues.

 What Swift brings new is that it takes `throw` from the second category and puts it in the first.
-It no longer implicitly forwards the handling to lower levels, but forces the developer to handle the error as soon as the error throwing function had return.
-As you will soon see, this means `throw-try` is very similar with error returns, but with its handling enforced by the compiler.
+It no longer implicitly forwards the handling to lower levels.
+As you will soon see, this means `throw-try` becomes very similar with error returns, but with its handling enforced by the compiler.

 In Swift, every single function that can throw an error is marked accordingly.
 Adding `throws` or `rethrows` (which will be discussed later on) to a function changes the function signature.
 Meaning that the following will fail with `error: invalid conversion from throwing function of type '(String) throws -> String' to non-throwing function type 'String -> String'` and in order to fix it we will have to tell the compiler that `queueOperation` actually accepts throwing operations too.